 As of 2020, e-commerce is at the centre of retail and customers’ expectations from it are skyrocketing.
 With a whole world of choice at their fingertips (quite literally), customers can switch loyalties at the drop of a hat.
 That is why it is critical for brands to provide the best service, from order to fulfilment and after-sales.

 So far, 2020 has been a capricious year – for individuals and businesses.
-The unprecedented pandemic, Covid19, has changed the dynamic of ecommerce and inventory management.
-But on the brightside, e-commerce is going to remain the centre of retail for as far as we can see.
+The unprecedented pandemic, Covid19, has changed the dynamic of eCommerce and inventory management.
+But on the bright side, e-commerce is going to remain the center of retail for as far as we can see.

 With the necessity of working remotely, e-commerce companies are now compelled to implement technology that can take off a ton of manual work.

-In the light of this, e-commerce automation is going to take jump to the forefront and in this segment, the sky’s the limit.
-It can be used in multiple departments like marketing, warehouse, logistics management and beyond.
-There is an available option for each one of these departments that considerably cuts down workload on employees and optimizes time and resources.
-Using some of this softwares, tasks that take hours can be set up to be performed automatically while reducing the risk of human error.
+In light of this, e-commerce automation is going to take a jump to the forefront and in this segment, the sky’s the limit.
+It can be used in multiple departments like marketing, warehouse, logistics management, and beyond.
+There is an available option for each one of these departments that considerably cuts down the workload on employees and optimizes time and resources.
+Using some of this software, tasks that take hours can be set up to be performed automatically while reducing the risk of human error.
 For example the automation of: